 Kenosha, Milwaukee, Ozaukee, Racine, Walworth, and Waukesha Counties elected to observe USPLSS corners as outlined in the Addendum to SEWRPC MR No. 206.
 The horizontal conversion utilizes the measurements made in the creation of the legacy control network and minimizes the number of field observations required to position the control survey station on the new datum.
 The combination of the field observations and legacy input measurements will be incorporated into a least squares adjustment so the differences (measurement residuals) can be effectively distributed between GPS observed USPLSS corners.
-This method minimizes the number of field observations which significantly reduces the cost but this method also preserves the integrity of the legacy horizontal network with the use of the legacy measurements as part of the adjustment.
+This method minimizes the number of field observations, which significantly reduces the cost but this method also preserves the integrity of the legacy horizontal network with the use of the legacy measurements as part of the adjustment.
 The resultant accuracy will maintain the legacy accuracy of one part in 10,000.

 With regard to the vertical conversion, all counties within the Region will utilize the existing legacy vertical network along with the Wisconsin Height Modernization Program (WI-HMP) to develop differences between the two datums.
 Approximately half-mile level routes are needed to transfer the legacy elevations to the approximately 460 WI-HMP bench marks.
-An iso-hypsometric map is prepared from the differences which can then be used to transfer orthometric heights and elevations between to the two datums to a reliable accuracy.
+An iso-hypsometric map is prepared from the differences that can then be used to transfer orthometric heights and elevations between to the two datums to a reliable accuracy.

-The Primary Network horizontal conversion for Washington County has been completed and the secondary network is about 95 percent complete with the GPS observations on all of the County USPLSS corners.
-It is anticipated that the Washington County conversion will be completed in early 2020.
+The Primary Network horizontal conversion for Washington County has been completed and the secondary network is about 95 percent complete with the GPS observations on all the County USPLSS corners.
+It is anticipated that the Washington County conversion will be completed in early 2021.

-The conversions for Milwaukee, Kenosha, and Racine Counties were completed in 2017 and for Ozaukee and Walworth in 2018.
-The horizontal conversion for Waukesha County is scheduled to be completed in early 2019.
+The conversions for Milwaukee, Kenosha, and Racine Counties were completed in 2017, the conversions for Ozaukee and Walworth were completed in 2018 and the conversion for Waukesha County was completed in 2019.

-The vertical conversion for all counties in the Region was completed in June of 2019.
+The vertical conversion for all counties in the Region, including Washington County, was completed in June of 2019.

-Kenosha, Ozaukee, and Racine Counties also made an additional request for the conversion of existing digital base mapping data layers to the latest Federal datums.
+Kenosha, Ozaukee, and Racine Counties also made additional requests for the conversion of existing digital base mapping data layers to the latest Federal datums.
 Separate agreements have been executed for these projects.
-The conversion for Kenosha County was completed in March of 2018 and Ozaukee and Racine Counties are expected to be complete in late 2019.
+The conversion for Kenosha County was completed in March of 2018 and the conversion for Ozaukee County was completed in 2019.
+The Racine County conversion was completed in late 2020.